y-mai/Testing/README.md

 Update for testing the commit function.

-Test for conflict line 1.
+Test for conflict line two.